josh-berry/tab-stash/README.md

 If you would prefer not to do this, you can always load the list of stashed tabs by right-clicking anywhere on the page, selecting "*Tab Stash*" from the popup menu, and choosing "*Show Stashed Tabs*".

+### Make Tab Stash Your Homepage

+If you would prefer not to use the sidebar, or even if you just want easy access to the full-browser view of your stashed tabs, you can make Tab Stash your homepage.

+1. Right-click the Tab Stash icon in the toolbar, and choose "Show Stashed Tabs in a Tab".
+2. Right-click in the address bar and select "Copy".
+3. Click the Firefox menu (far right side of the toolbar), then "Preferences".
+4. In the "Preferences" tab, click "Home".
+5. Next to "Homepage and new windows", click the drop-down and select "Custom URLs...".
+6. Paste the copied URL from the address bar into the Custom URL box.

+You can now open the stash any time you like by clicking the "Home" button in your Firefox toolbar.

 ### Keyboard Shortcuts